-METHODS: This prospective, single-centre clinical trial enrolled 191 patients with exudative ARMD.
-Patients were randomly assigned to receive intravitreal bevacizumab injections every 4, 6, or 8 weeks for one year.
-CNV activity was determined in the 157 patients who completed the one-year treatment regimen.
+METHODS: This prospective, single-center clinical trial enrolled 191 patients with exudative ARMD.
+Patients were randomly assigned to receiving intravitreal bevacizumab injections every 4, 6, or 8 weeks for 1 year.
+CNV activity was determined in the 157 patients who completed the 1-year treatment regimen.
 Patients with inactive CNV were then followed for signs of CNV reactivation.

-RESULTS: After one year of treatment, 66 (42%) of the 157 patients still had signs of persistent active CNV.
+RESULTS: After 1 year of treatment, 66 (42%) of the 157 patients still had signs of persistent active CNV.
 Of the remaining 91 (58%) patients, 61 (67%) needed retreatment for active CNV within the first year after discontinuation of treatment (mean 4.28 ± 0.29 months).
 CNV was reactivated in 50 (80%) of the 61 patients within 6 months after their final treatment for CNV.

-CONCLUSION: Based on quiescent disease, anti-VEGF therapy was discontinued in 58% of patients after they received bevacizumab injections every 4, 6, or 8 weeks for one year; 67% showed reactivated CNV within the year after discontinuation.
-The high reactivation rate of CNV shown in this study, should help clinicians develop rational discontinuation protocols.
+CONCLUSION: Based on quiescent disease, anti-VEGF therapy was discontinued in 58% of the patients after they received bevacizu-mab injections every 4, 6, or 8 weeks for 1 year; 67% showed reactivated CNV within a year after discontinuation.
+The high reactivation rate of CNV shown in this study should help clinicians to develop rational discontinuation protocols.

 TRIAL REGISTRATION: This study is registered as NTR1174 at http://www.trialregister.nl.